anushreejha/vibejam/README.md

 - **Smart Song Search**: Easily search for any song in Spotify's library
 - **4-Tier Recommendation System**: Get highly accurate song recommendations
 - **Preview Support**: Listen to 30-second previews of recommended songs
-- **Beautiful UI**: Modern, responsive interface with a purple theme
 - **Detailed Insights**: See similarity scores and recommendation reasons

 ## How It Works